hyperledger/aries-rfcs/concepts/0011-decorators/README.md

 Certain semantic patterns manifest over and over again in communication.
 For example, all communication needs the pattern of testing the type of message received.
-The pattern of identifying a message and referencing it later is likely to be useful in a high percentage of all agent protocols that are ever written.
+The pattern of identifying a message and referencing it later is likely to be useful in a high percentage of all [protocols](../0003-protocols) that are ever written.
 A pattern that associates messages with debugging/tracing/timing metadata is equally relevant.
 And so forth.